 [Voyage of Strangers has] "an enchanting protagonist, courageous, outspoken, and wise beyond her years...a captivating fictionalized depiction of the Spanish conquest of Hispaniola [and] a vibrant and well-researched picture of Spain....The rich historical setting and the engaging Mendoza siblings combine with Zelvin's writing skills to make this a most enjoyable and thought-provoking read." - The Historical Novel Society

-"Smooth prose and outstanding storytelling ability....a remarkable and strongly recommended first novel." - Library Journal
+"Smooth prose and outstanding storytelling ability....[Death Will Get You Sober is] a remarkable and strongly recommended first novel." - Library Journal

 "Definitely up to her previous high standard....many moving moments.
 HIGHLY RECOMMENDED."